 Acrylic Painting on Canvas of The Mustard Sword lying in grass and snow.
 11″ X 14″

 A large mutant rat.
-Graphite character study for a new comic I am working on.
-The comic will appear in a traveling sketchbook library in 2014. www.sketchbookproject.com
+Graphite character study for a small graphite comic.
+The physical book is now part of a traveling sketchbook library. www.sketchbookproject.com

-A concept drawing, ink and watercolor swatches on watercolor paper, for a new comic I am working on.
+A concept drawing of Killa Priscilla in ink over watercolor swatches on watercolor paper.
 She is a bounty hunter that hunts large mutant rats.
 She has a desert eagle and an antique Colt Paterson.
-The comic will appear in a traveling sketchbook library in 2014. www.sketchbookproject.com

 A life-size corpse made of candy.
 An original ephemeral installation sculpture.
 Over the course of the exhibition the Candy Corpse grew mold and melted into the chocolatey soil around it.

 In the Point of Recapitulation, souls are recycled.
 This is an experimental minicomic that only scratches the surface of the afterlife myth of the Mustard Man saga.